 Hi, Everyone.
-Welcome to “Nurturing Literacy”, a blog created to help parents, (and anyone else) support children in Grades four through seven who are experiencing difficulties with reading and related literacy skills.
+Welcome to “Nurturing Literacy”, a blog created to help parents, (and anyone else) support their children’s literacy skills (especially those experiencing difficulties.
 During my thirty plus years in education as both a classroom teacher and Reading specialist, I saw the tremendous difference that knowledge, guidance and specific interventions can make to a struggling or aliterate reader.
 As a mother and grandmother, I could empathize with the emotions that parents go through in their quest to help their child.

 Repeatedly, family members, friends and parents of students pose these questions…

 “My child hates to read…what can I do?”
 “What are some good books to purchase for my grandchildren?”
 “We both work, how can we find the time to boost literacy in our home?”
 “My child’s teacher talks about ‘Reading Strategies’…what are they?”

 The queries go on and on.
 Drawing on my personal experience and the research of experts in the field, posts will attempt to provide answers and insights about literacy.
 If you love a child and understand the importance of literacy in his/her life, this blog is for you.

 My name is Rita Kenefic.
 Ever since I was young, I loved to read.
 I’d often solve mysteries right along with Nancy Drew or grab my notebook to create stories of my own.
 For seventeen years, I shared this passion as a classroom teacher, teaching every grade from two through eight.
 After earning a Master’s degree in Reading, I spent the next fifteen years working as a Reading specialist in Central Bucks School district.
 My experience at Central Bucks included teaching at both the elementary and middle school level.
 For seven years, I also had the privilege of teaching graduate students at my Alma Mater, Gwynedd Mercy University.
 As a recent retiree, this blog to continues my commitment to literacy education.